GerardoG2/power-usage-simulation-system/README.md

 Power Simulation Instructions

 1. Add your txt or csv file which holds all of the appliances and their info, such as the app.txt into the project folder.
-The file may already be in the project folder This file should have all the appliance details separated by commas- in the following format: LocationID,ApplianceDescription,OnWattage,ProbabilityOfBeingOn,isSmart(represented by true or false),percentPowerReduction(double between zero and one)
+This file should have all the appliance details separated by commas- in the following format: LocationID,ApplianceDescription,OnWattage,ProbabilityOfBeingOn,isSmart(represented by true or false),percentPowerReduction(double between zero and one)

 2. The Main.java program needs the Appliance.java and Location.java classes to run.